replikativ/replikativ/README.md

   (slowly) on a DHT?
 - Distribute bandwidth between CRDTs.
 - Negotiate middlewares with versioning.
-- Provide example for durable undo and redo for `react`-like applications.
 - Implement diverse prototypes, from real-time to "big-data".

 ## Contributors